listenToRipley/learn_docker/compose-01-starting-setup/README.md

 docker-compose down, shut everything down, removes services. deletes containers.
 Does not delete volumes.

 docker-compose down -d removes volumes

+if you add --build to docker-compose up, you force images to get rebuilt.
+Otherwise, previous image will get reused.

 ## docker-compose.yml:
 A way to include requirements instead of specifying in CLI on docker run.